-So far I’ve worked 6 different trial shifts during my time in Ireland so far.
+I’ve worked 6 different trial shifts during my time in Ireland so far.
 Four were for restaurants/bars (including the one I’m working at now).
 One was a door to door sales job.
 The other was for a hotel receptionist position.
 This last circumstance was confusing because after the interview I was under the impression I had been hired (they asked when I could start, gave me a training schedule, got me a uniform and locked key, etc.).
 About 30 minutes before my first training shift ended the manager told me this was just a trial shift and they were still reviewing candidates.
 However, since I worked 8 hours, I was paid for that shift.
 It was a very confusing (more on that later).

 Here are few things that you should be aware of in regards to trial shifts.
 Before accepting a trial shift be sure to find out

 - Exactly when and where the trial shift will be taking place (especially if you’re applying for a job at a chain with multiple locations).

 - How long the trial shift will be.
-A couple of unpaid hours is one thing, but if a company wants you to work a full shift unpaid, I’d be wary.
+A couple of unpaid hours is one thing, but if you’re asked to work a full shift unpaid I’d say no.

 - If there’ll be manager or supervisor will be on duty.
 I worked one trial shift where there wasn’t any management on duty, which I found strange.
-You want someone from management to be there so they can see how you work because they’re the one will be making the decision whether or not to hire you.
+You want someone from management to be there so they can see how you work because they’ll be making the decision whether or not to hire you.